 3) He recognized the evil of freemasonry, communism, and Nazism, all ideologies that depend on evolutionary ideas.

-6) St. Maximilian did not subscribe to theistic evolutionism or to long ages.
+6) While St. Maximilian seems to have been open to long ages in the development of stars, galaxies and the solar system, he did not subscribe to theistic evolutionism or to long ages of biological evolution.
 He wrote:

 I do not believe that the universe was formed by chance, out of just any sort of material, because up to now no machine has ever been able to put itself together by pure chance, not even a simple watch; still less is any machine capable of producing another like itself, while living beings have been reproducing themselves for thousands of years.

 I do not believe that chimpanzees or Darwin’s other little pets will ever rival us in building airplanes or producing other inventions, because among them we find no progress.
 After so many centuries they have not even succeeded in writing the modest history of monkeydom’s progress. (emphasis added) (St. Maximilian Kolbe, O.F.M.
 Conv.
 Mugenzai no Seibo no Kishi (October 1933, pp. 313-315).

 I cannot believe that man is only a perfect monkey.
 This is the question of evolution . . .
 A mountain of acute criticisms has been published on this subject; but the more books they write the more complicated the problems grow.
 This theory not only does not agree with the results of today’s experimental science, which is in constant progress, but in reality it contradicts these findings, as has been carefully documented (St. Maximilian Kolbe, O.F.M.
 Conv.
 Mugenzai no Seibo no Kishi (July 1934, pp. 194-197).

 7) St. Maximilian believed in using the latest technology for evangelization while living a life of extreme simplicity and poverty.
 This is also our ideal.